 Advice for British people living in Malaysia, including information on health, education, benefits, residence requirements and more.

 The Malaysian medical system consists of private hospitals, government hospitals, specialist clinics and general medical practices.
 The medical care is generally good, but can be expensive.
 There is no reciprocal National Health Service agreement in Malaysia and medical costs must be met by the individual.
-If you are resident ensure you have taken out an appropriate health insurance policy.
-If you are visitor arrange comprehensive travel insurance before you travel.
-Make sure your policy covers the following:

 Patients can choose providers from the government or private sector.
 In an emergency, patients can go at any time to the 24 hour Accident and Emergency departments located at government, or some private hospitals.
 It is usual for all hospitals to take an initial deposit from a valid credit card before treatment commences.